NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 - Bring open tasks to top
 - `/Task Sync` (only available via xcallback/url)
 - (optionally) Leave tasks with dates in place until they are overdue? [use getOverdueTasks()]

+## Acknowledgements
+Thanks to @docjulien, @george65, @john1, @jgclark, @stacey, @clayrussell, @qualitativeasing for all the ideas and help with use-cases which make this plugin what it is.